 Laura (July 2017-present)

-Laura is currently studying a masters in psychology at Sheffield Hallam University whilst working as a mental health advocate.
+Laura has recnelty finished a master's in Psychology at Sheffield Hallam University and worked as a mental health advocate.
 She was first attracted to No PanicSheffield because she wanted to share skills and techniques and values the importance of learning from the experiences of others.
 Laura loves that No Panic Sheffield is such a caring and supportive environment.
 Interesting facts - Laura has an allotment where she grows fruit and vegetables and she enjoys silversmithing and spending time with her friends.

 Steph (Oct 2017-present)